CosmicFinisher/CosmicLexicon.Foundation/docs/analysis/PRDMasterPlan_comprehension_report.md

 ### Phase 3: Feature Implementation and Enhancement

-*   **Purpose**: To integrate new functionalities into the `OpenEchoSystem.Core` library based on the `User Blueprint` and improve existing features to enhance overall functionality and usability.
+*   **Purpose**: To integrate new functionalities into the `ConsmicLexicon.Foundation` library based on the `User Blueprint` and improve existing features to enhance overall functionality and usability.
 *   **AI Verifiable End Goal**: All missing features from the `User Blueprint` are implemented and correctly integrated.
 AI can verify this through automated testing that confirms the presence and proper functionality of these new features.
 *   **Main Components/Tasks**:
     *   **Task 3.1: Implement missing features based on the User Blueprint.** This is the core development task for adding new capabilities.